Saint Francis's satyr: Major threats

 The Endangered Species Act (1973) outlines five criteria for committees to evaluate a species' status, seen below.
 At the time of its emergency listing in 1994, the Saint Francis' satyr faced threats in multiple of these categories.

-Destruction, modification, or curtailment of habitat or range: The Saint Francis' satyr has experienced extensive habitat destruction and modification due to environmental change in the past 100 years.
+Destruction, modification, or curtailment of habitat or range: The Saint Francis's satyr has experienced extensive habitat destruction and modification due to environmental change in the past 100 years.
 These changes resulted in the loss of the creation of wet meadow habitat due to beaver hunting and control measures, as well as human fire suppression.
 Experts believe the butterfly used to occupy a larger range but it has been reduced to two counties in North Carolina.

 Overutilization for commercial, recreational, scientific, or educational purposes: Overcollection for recreational and aesthetic purposes was a serious threat at the time of the butterfly's listing, largely due to the butterfly's rarity.

-Disease or predation: There was no conclusive evidence of disease or predation as a threat to the Saint Francis' satyr.
+Disease or predation: There was no conclusive evidence of disease or predation as a threat to the Saint Francis's satyr.

 Inadequacy of existing regulatory mechanisms: There were no regulatory mechanisms on the local or federal level in place at the times of its listing.

 Other natural or man-made factors affecting continued existence: Natural factors affecting the Saint Francis' satyr's continued existence include limited dispersal ability and the resulting difficulty in establishing new colonies.
 The natural metapopulation structure of butterfly populations also presents challenges because it increases the likelihood of population destruction in extreme events such as natural disasters.
 The butterfly also has a higher likelihood of extinction due to disease because of reduced genetic variation in the population.

-Anthropogenic factors affecting the Saint Francis' satyr's continued existence include close proximity to roads increasing the likelihood of butterfly death via toxic chemical spills, pest control programs that help to mitigate the effects of mosquitoes and gypsy moths that harm butterfly populations, and human fire exclusion limiting the formation of habitat land for the Saint Francis' satyr.
+Anthropogenic factors affecting the Saint Francis's satyr's continued existence include close proximity to roads increasing the likelihood of butterfly death via toxic chemical spills, pest control programs that help to mitigate the effects of mosquitoes and gypsy moths that harm butterfly populations, and human fire exclusion limiting the formation of habitat land for the Saint Francis's satyr.
 However, its location on the Fort Bragg military base increases its survival because the frequent ecological disturbances created by troop movements allow meadow creation.

 Current conservation efforts

-Experts recommend downlisting the Saint Francis' satyr once two criteria are met: the metapopulation has stabilized or increased in number for at least 10 to 15 years and once there is a long-term plan to manage the species' survival.
+Experts recommend downlisting the Saint Francis's satyr once two criteria are met: the metapopulation has stabilized or increased in number for at least 10 to 15 years and once there is a long-term plan to manage the species' survival.
 To do so, there are regulations and a recovery plan in place.